Prevent Hacking: A Guide to Protecting Your Data And Devices

 - If offered, use two-step verification.
 Two-step verification dramatically improves the security of your online accounts.
 If offered, use it.

 - Download from trusted sites.
 We all know how enticing it can be to download free software or media, but we wary of this.
 Downloading from sketchy sources can be a quick path to a nasty malware infection.

 - Use encryption to your advantage.
 A simple way to add a layer of security to your online activities is to use https rather than http when browsing the Internet.
 Https simply encrypts the data that is sent so that it can't be read by hackers.
-Look into other encrypting tools such as email encryption and file encryption for more extra security.
+Look into other cryptography tools such as email encryption and file encryption for more extra security.

 Don't be an easy target

 - Do not open emails from unknown senders and delete unknown emails.
 Emails from unknown senders could be phishing email schemes.
 If you don't know the sender, it's always safe to just avoid it.
 Additionally, never provide account information to someone via email or text message.

 - Do not open attachments from unknown senders.
 Most legitimate companies will not send you unsolicited attachments.
 Unless you know the sender, AND you know that they are going to send you an attachment, don't open email attachments.